Conveuropean logo

 Besancon France

 A couple of weeks ago I went by train to Besançon, the Capital City of the Franche-Comté region in France.
-The town has a very interesting history, being one of the first cities conquered by Julius Cesar in the "Gaul" region.
-I enjoyed walking around the old city center and when I was on my way up to visit the Citadel deisgned by Vauban, I stumble upon this ancient Galo-Roman ruins.
-Everytime I found those type of ruins I have to stop by, because for me it's a clear reminder that those cities have been there for a really long time.
+The town has a very interesting history, being one of the first cities conquered by Julius Caesar in the "Gaul" region.
+I enjoyed walking around the old city center, and when I was on my way up to visit the Citadel designed by Vauban, I stumbled upon these ancient Galo-Roman ruins.
+Every time I find those types of ruins, I have to stop by, because for me it's a clear reminder that those cities have been there for a really long time.

 Nice Sunrise in Dublin